 It’s best to just mist the surface of the soil using an atomizer.

-Once you transplant the strawberries into the ground, they are going to need a lot of water, especially while the runners develop and start to form flowers.
+Once you transplant the strawberries into the ground, they will need a lot of water, especially while the runners develop and start to form flowers.

 HOW TO GROW STRAWBERRIES